esteban-mendoza/DiveIntoDeepLearningEPUB/README.md

    just to include the `PyTorch` portions of the book and remove some annoying links.

+   We also had to follow instructions in [this issue](https://github.com/dteviot/WebToEpub/issues/1798#issuecomment-2799026548) to retain useful links to previous and next chapters.

-2. Rename the given EPUB file to ZIP format and extract it.
+3. Rename the given EPUB file to ZIP format and extract it.
 This will contain all the HTML files and images of the EPUB.
-3. Create a virtual environment and install dependencies.
+4. Create a virtual environment and install dependencies.

     ````bash
     python3 -m venv venv